nagygr/mango/go.md

 }
 ```

-There are further examples on the [zetcode][14] showing e.g. how pipes can
+There are further examples on the [zetcode][14] showing e.g. how pipes can be
-be used to connect commands or connect internal writers/readers to commands.
+used to connect commands to eachother or connect internal writers/readers to
+commands.

 # Web applications